jdijt/software-testing---PT_MA2_1/Lab5/final/Assignment6-solution-a-report.md

 | 4 | 5 | 6 ||
 | 7 | 8 | 9 ||

-When removing the value 5 on coordinate (2,2) there is only 1 value possible: 5 When removing the value 6 on coordinate (2,3) there are 2 values possible: 5 and 6
+1. When removing the value 5 on coordinate (2,2) there is only 1 value possible: 5
+2. When removing the value 6 on coordinate (2,3) there now are 2 values possible: 5 and 6

-Assuming the user starts with the last field that is removed^1 the field (2,3) (2 options) is harder to solve than the field (2,2) (1 option)
+Assuming the user starts with the last field that is removed<sup>1</sup> the field (2,3) (2 options) is harder to solve than the field (2,2) (1 option)

-^1 This is a really strong assumption.
+<sup>1</sup> This is a really strong assumption.

 We classify the difficulty by taking the sum of values that are available per removed field at the time of removal.
 The above example would result in a difficulty of 3.
 The next assumption we make is that removing 2 fields with 2 possible values each (total 4) is just as difficult as 1 field with 4 possible values.
 In both cases the user has a total of 4 options to pick from.